jimatas/Developist.Core.Cqrs/README.md

 await dynamicDispatcher.DispatchAsync(command) // Routes the ICommand parameter successfully to a handler that processes SendEmailCommand messages.
 ```

-Default implementations for both dispatcher interfaces are provided by the library.
-Internally, these implementations use the built-in dependency injection framework to resolve handlers at runtime.
-Using the DI registration extensions, specifically the `CqrsBuilderExtensions.AddHandlersFromAssembly` method, there will also be no need to manually register any of your handlers as they will be picked up and mapped to your messages automatically based on the available generic type information.
+The library provides default implementations for both dispatcher interfaces.
+These implementations use the built-in dependency injection framework to resolve handlers at runtime.
+Moreover, the library provides registration extensions for DI, specifically the `CqrsBuilderExtensions.AddHandlersFromAssembly` method, which automatically scans for handlers and maps them to their corresponding messages based on generic type information.
+This eliminates the need for manual registration of handlers.

 #### Intercepting
 Another concept included in this library is that of interceptors.
-An interceptor is very much like a wrapper or decorator, and is mainly used to dynamically add addtional behavior around message processing.
-Multiple interceptors can be defined for a message type, or indeed entire sets of message types by utilizing open generic type parameters.
-These interceptors will be arranged back-to-back by the dispatcher, and as such will comprise a processing pipeline together with the handler.

-Both command and query dispatch support message interception.
-For this purpose the [`ICommandInterceptor<T>`](Developist.Core.Cqrs/Commands/ICommandInterceptor`1.cs) and [`IQueryInterceptor<T, TResult>`](Developist.Core.Cqrs/Queries/IQueryInterceptor`2.cs) interfaces are provided by the library.
-Depending on which message type you wish to intercept, you derive from the appropriate interface and implement the single `InterceptAsync` method.
-This method gets passed in the message as well as a function delegate that represents the call to the next interceptor, or ultimately the handler.
-So by not invoking this delegate you effectively shortcircuit the pipeline, stopping further processing.

-Just like handlers, interceptors will also be discovered automatically and wired-up with the appropriate message types by the dispatcher.
-If your interceptors need to run in some predetermined order, you can override the `Priority` property, which defaults to `PriorityLevel.Normal`.
-The dispatcher will order interceptors by taking into account their declared priority, with a higher priority meaning the interceptor runs earlier in the pipeline.
+Interceptors can be thought of as filters that allow you to add additional behavior around message processing.
+The main purpose of an interceptor is to modify or enhance the behavior of a command or query handler.
+Interceptors are often used to add cross-cutting concerns such as logging, authentication, validation, or authorization.

+When a message is dispatched, the dispatcher first applies all the interceptors that have been registered for that message type.
+The interceptors are arranged in a pipeline, with each interceptor being responsible for performing a specific behavior.
+The pipeline starts with the first interceptor and proceeds to the last one in order.

+Each interceptor in the pipeline has the ability to modify the message, modify the result (in the case of a query), or even cancel the processing of the message entirely.
+If an interceptor cancels the processing of the message, subsequent interceptors and the handler are not executed.

+To ensure that interceptors run in a predetermined order, they can optionally implement the [`IPrioritizable`](src/Developist.Core.Cqrs/IPrioritizable.cs) interface and return the appropriate [`PriorityLevel`](src/Developist.Core.Cqrs/PriorityLevel.cs) from the `Priority` property.

+The handler is the last component in the pipeline and is responsible for the actual processing of the message.
+Once all the interceptors in the pipeline have been applied, the dispatcher invokes the handler's `HandleAsync` method, passing in the modified message (if any).